 Justice & Mercy

-- Lent is behind us for this year, but the team decided that it would be good to remind ourselves of some of the energy and resource conservation measures that were on the Lenten Carbon Fast Calendar and to list other suggestions that are especially relevant to the summer season.
+4.The team decided that it was time to highlight some of the energy and resource conservation measures that were on the 2021 Lenten Carbon Fast Calendar.
+The following suggestions are especially relevant to the upcoming fall and winter seasons.

 - Decoding the Weather Machine – A documentary outlining what is happening scientifically to our planet because of the addition of greenhouse gases to our atmosphere and what options exist for reducing the increases in global warming.

 - “Earthrise” by Amanda Gorman – A poem recited by National Youth Poet Laureate.

 Advocating, Educating and Promoting a Healthy Life for all God’s people

 - Presence at the state capital for justice gatherings on topics such as immigration and racial injustice

 - Representation on community partnership boards working for justice